rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/ACS Tertiary Components.md

 This page also includes diagnostics components used in testing and development.

+## Sign-In Reader

+The Sign-In Reader is a variant of the ACS Core, that allows users to sign in to a space.
+ACS Cores can optionally be configured to not unlock if the user has not signed in to the space yet today.
+This can be used for statistics collection, as well as to ensure users speak to members of staff before starting to work.

 ## Bypass Plug

 The Bypass Plug allows for a Switch to be toggled without a Core, instead using a physical toggle switch to connect the Switch's 5v out to the ACS Signal line.